-BedRock Siteworks brings your site to a level grade.
-Concrete is strong, durable, and is the best solution for horse barns, pole barns, garages, cabins, and sun porches.
+For a concrete pad or slab, BedRock Siteworks brings your site to a level grade.
+Concrete foundations are strong, durable, and the best solution for horse barns, pole barns, garages, cabins, and sun porches.
 The type of foundation that’s best for your situation depends on the type of building that you’re installing.
 We work with you to determine which of the concrete foundation options best meets your budget and is best for the characteristics of your site.
 For sloped area’s a retaining wall may be needed to extend the level area.

-There are four types of concrete foundations: the Gibraltar, concrete pillars, floating slab, and graduated slab.
-Feel free to contact us for guidance through the process regarding specific detail’s on which foundation may be best for your situation.
+There are four types of concrete foundation designs: the Gibraltar, concrete pillars, floating slab, and graduated slab.
+Feel free to contact us for guidance through the process regarding specific detail’s on which foundation design may be best for your situation.

 The Gibraltar Concrete Foundation

-Firstly we Excavate the site, then holes are dug 32″ to 36″ deep, by 16″ to 24″ diameter and Sona tube forms are placed into hole.
-Afterwards #4 rebar is inserted into forms and there is a 3500-4000 psi concrete pour.
-Metal strapping is added to finish off the pour and solidify the product.
+First we excavate the site and dig holes 32″ to 36″ deep, by 16″ to 24″ diameter.
+A tube form is placed into the hole, rebar is inserted into forms for strength and then a concrete pour.
+Metal strapping is installed to finish off the pour and solidify the product.

 Some townships require horse barns to rest on concrete pillars.